Jelly-RDF/jelly-jvm/docs/docs/user/jena-cli.md

     ./riot --stream=jelly data.ttl > data.jelly
     ```

-By default Jena will use the "small, all features" Jelly preset (name table: 128 entries, prefix table: 16, datatype table: 16, RDF-star enabled, generalized RDF enabled).
+By default Jena will use the "big, all features" Jelly preset (name table: 4000 entries, prefix table: 128, datatype table: 32, RDF-star enabled, generalized RDF enabled).
 There are a few reasons why you might want to change these serialization options:

-- **Performance** – for larger files, the small preset does not offer the best performance or compression ratio.
-It's better to use larger lookup tables.
+- **Performance** – you may want to tweak the settings to better fit your data.
 - **Compatibility** – if your data does not include RDF-star or generalized RDF, you can mark these features as disabled.
 Later, parsers will know accurately what to expect in your data.

 The following presets are available: